osrf/gazebo_tutorials/install_ubuntu/tutorial_11.0.md

-  * Starting with Ubuntu Jammy (22.04) **Open Robotics won't be releasing more binary packages of Gazebo11 in `packages.osrfoundation.org`** for the new Ubuntu versions. ([migration to new Gz, formerly Ignition is recommended](https://community.gazebosim.org/t/a-new-era-for-gazebo/1356)).
+  * Starting with Ubuntu Jammy (22.04) **Open Robotics won't be releasing more binary packages of Gazebo11 in `packages.osrfoundation.org`** for the new Ubuntu versions.
+[The migration to new Gz, formerly Ignition is recommended](https://community.gazebosim.org/t/a-new-era-for-gazebo/1356).
     Binaries coming directly from Ubuntu repositories can be used for these new platforms.
 The upstream code will keep accepting patches for new software versions so from-source installations will also be an option.